lbryio/lbry.com/content/news/201-bring-a-friend-to-lbry.md

 We need your feedback to make LBRY even better - upgrade in-app or [head to this link](https://lbry.io/get) to download LBRY now, and let us know what you think on [Discord](https://chat.lbry.io) or [Twitter](https://www.twitter.com/lbryio)!

-If you’re a developer and want to dive a bit deeper into the process, take a look at the [release notes here](https://github.com/lbryio/lbry-desktop/releases/tag/v0.28.0) or jump right into our [GitHub repos](https://github.com/lbryio/).
+If you’re a developer and want to dive a bit deeper into the process, take a look at the [release notes here](https://github.com/lbryio/lbry-desktop/releases/tag/v0.28.0) or jump right into our [GitHub repos](https://github.com/lbryio/) and check out [lbry.tech](https://lbry.tech).

 Thanks for helping us build the decentralized internet of the future - we can’t do it without you!